 Focus on Cultural Movements

 Consider trying out a seasonal holiday calendar.
 You can experiment with pumpkin flavors in the fall time or chocolate and peppermint in the winter.
 Offer a holiday promotion on your seasonal products and get people in the holiday spirit.
-You can also add some seasonal graphics to your logo, social media content, or email newsletter.
+You can also add some holiday graphics to your logo, social media content, or email newsletter.
 Show your customers that you’re up to date on what’s going on and show them that your franchise has a human side!

 Use Influencer Marketing